SimonHegele/UTRpy/README.md

 options:
-  -h, --help            show this help message and exit -mel MAXIMUM_EXON_LENGTH, --maximum_exon_length MAXIMUM_EXON_LENGTH
+  -h, --help            show this help message and exit -max MAXIMUM_EXON_LENGTH, --maximum_exon_length MAXIMUM_EXON_LENGTH
                         Maximum exon length prevents the use of unreasonably long exons.
-[Default:20000] -meo MINIMUM_EXON_OVERLAP, --minimum_exon_overlap MINIMUM_EXON_OVERLAP
-                        Minimum overlap of exons to be considered [Default:Auto] -t THREADS, --threads THREADS
+[Default:20000] -t THREADS, --threads THREADS
-                        Number of threads to use [Default:4] -c, --conservative    Will not use exons if their strand is not known [Default:True]
+                        Number of threads to use [Default:4] -s, --strict_strandedness
+                        If True: Exons with unknown strandedness are not used [Default:False]
 ```

 ### Parameters

+- **Input**<br>
+Annotations from gene prediction and transcriptome assembly.<br>
+The gene prediction annotation must be in GFF-format while the transcriptome assembly can be either in GFF-format or GTF-format.
-1. **maximum_exon_length**<br>
+- **maximum_exon_length**<br>
-To my best knowlege the longest confirmed exon is of the MUC16 gene and has a length of<br>
-~21kb (https://doi.org/10.1093/nar/gks652).
-One might therefore pose a limit on the exon<br>
-lengths to prevent the use of false exons.<br>
+Exons from the transcriptome assembly exceeding this length are considered to be incorrect and are not used.<br>
 Default: 20000
-3. **minimum_exon_overlap**<br>
-Minimum overlap length of pairs of exons to be further investigated controls sensitivity.<br>
-Default: Auto (The length of the smallest exon)
-4. **conservative**<br>
+- **strict_strandedness**
-If True, exons from the gene prediction are only replaced with exons from the<br>
-transcriptome assembly if they are known to be of the same strand.<br>
+If True, only exons from the transcriptome assembly known to be on the same strand are used.
-If False it is sufficient if they are not known to be of different strands (The strand of<br>
+Else, all exons from the transcriptome assembly that are not known to be of a different strand are used.
-one or both of them might not be known).<br>
 Default: False

 ### Output